Permit of Stay

 Step 3: collecting your permit of stay

-Students will receive via SMS or by registered postal mail the next appointment with the Immigration Office for the collection of their permit of stay.
+Students will receive the next appointment with the Immigration Office for the collection of their permit of stay.
+Only students with an Italian phone number will receive a confirmation via SMS from the Police.